Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 4/notes/notes.md

 {% endif %}
 ```
 These are variables.
 Check notes for variables [here](#modular-data-modeling).

-Errors encountered:
+It's also a macro, so you can define it under macros seperately and call it here as well.

+### Troubleshooting errors

-It's not `generate_surrogate_key`, it's `surrogate_key`
+- It's not `generate_surrogate_key`, it's `surrogate_key`
-Changed project name in dbt from zoomcamp_dbt to zoomcamp - it must be the dataset name in BQ.
+- Changed credential details for the connection.
+In it, the dataset name was zoomcamp_dbt.
+Updated it to zoomcamp and restarted the IDE.